 Any land use existing at the date of approval of this Official Plan that does not conform with the land use designations as shown on the Land Use Schedules or the policies related thereto, as a general rule, should cease to exist in the long run.
-In special instances, however, it may be desirable to permit the extension or enlargement of such a non-conforming use in order to avoid unnecessary hardship, provided the general intent of the a) Section 34(10) of The Planning Act

-Plan is maintained.
+In special instances, however, it may be desirable to permit the extension or enlargement of such a non-conforming use in order to avoid unnecessary hardship, provided the general intent of the Plan is maintained.
 Extensions and enlargements shall be handled through the use of Section 34(10) or Section 45 of the Planning Act (R.S.O.
 1990, c.P.13).